Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Numerical Experiments

 We initialize all the DLR algorithms as described in Section \ref{sec: basic sde}.
-Figures \ref{fig:mean square norm 1}, \ref{fig:mean square norm 2}, and \ref{fig:mean square norm 3} show the trend of the second moment through time for $\Delta t = 0.0907$, $\Delta t= 0.0909$, $\Delta t=0.0911$, respectively.
-Figure \ref{fig:mean square norm 1} shows that the tendency of the second moment seems to be numerically stable as expected, as the chosen $\Delta t$ satisfies \eqref{eq: stab cond}.
-Instead, Figure \ref{fig:mean square norm 2} illustrates that the DLR EM Algorithm is not stable when the \eqref{eq: stab cond} is violated, unlike the other two projection-method procedures.
-This behavior highlights the superior stability of the Projector Splitting methods.
-However, Figure \ref{fig:mean square norm 3} tells us that \eqref{eq: stab cond} is pretty sharp, as for $\Delta t=0.0911$, whose value is higher than \eqref{eq: stab cond}, all algorithms do not converge to the null solution.
+Figure \ref{fig:mean square norm 1} shows the time evolution of the second moment of the solution for $\Delta t = 0.0907$, $\Delta t= 0.0909$, $\Delta t=0.0911$.
+One notice that the second moment remains numerically stable as expected, when the chosen $\Delta t$ satisfies \eqref{eq: stab cond}.
+On the other hand, it is illustrated that the three algorithms are not stable when \eqref{eq: stab cond} is violated.
+Furthermore, Figure \ref{fig:mean square norm 1} confirm us that \eqref{eq: stab cond} is pretty sharp, as for $\Delta t=0.0911$, whose value is higher than \eqref{eq: stab cond}, all algorithms do not converge to the null solution.

+We aim to verify that the time step condition for mean square stability does not depend on the smallest singular value of the solution (at least fro the DLR PS SDE and DLR PS EM schemes).
+As \eqref{eq: sde stab} is a system characterized by a rank-deficient diffusion matrix, to obtain a nearly rank-deficient dynamics one can just simulate \eqref{eq: sde stab} with a nearly rank-deficient initial condition of the following form

+where $(\text{Un}_{i})_{i=1,\dots,5}$ are independent uniform random variables with values in $[0,1]$.
+In Figure \ref{fig:mean square norm 1 - overapp} we show that the asymptotic stability behavior follows a similar trend to the one of the previous example, corroborating our thesis.
+Indeed, we see that the smallest singular value of the DLR EM is always approaching numerical error, also for the time steps which guarantees the numerical stability (see Figure \ref{fig:stability sig values DLR EM}).
+Despite this behaviour, when $\Delta t$ satisfies \eqref{eq: stab cond} the DLR EM is still asymptotically stable.